Great Smoky Mountains National Park

 Outside site

-Climate change, combined with existing threats such as air pollution and invasive organisms, has the potential to severely jeopardise significant parts of the site's OUV.
+Climate change, combined with existing threats such as air pollution and invasive alien species, has the potential to severely jeopardise significant parts of the site's OUV.
 A range of possible impacts from climate change have been predicted (NPS 2020e).
 There has been a 50-year warming trend, a later advent of winter frosts, and earlier spring warming (NPS, 2016).
 Other studies have suggested that future climate change might compromise the capacity for these forests to sustain habitat suitability (McDonnell et al., 2018).
-Tuttle (2019) says that the interactions between 'multiple stressors', including climate change and fire suppression are factors in impacts on vegetation.
+Tuttle (2019) suggests that the interactions between 'multiple stressors', including climate change and fire suppression are factors in impacts on vegetation.
+Severe storms will also occur more frequently, bringing increased quantity and intensity of precipitation, temperature extremes, wildfires and invasive alien species.
+It will be crucial for the park management to plan for potential impacts through available data and case studies, scenario planning, and the integration of Traditional knowledge.

 Boundaries